 2. Box.com Business Plans

-Box.com offers unlimited cloud storage specifically geared towards businesses.
+Box.com offers unlimited cloud storage specifically geared toward businesses.

 - 5 Gigabytes of free storage